-A bed shouldn’t be used as a place for punishment or confinement.
-A bed is a place of security that belongs only to that one dog, and he should always feel safe in it.
+A dog bed shouldn’t be used as a place for punishment or confinement.
+It’s a place of security that belongs only to that one dog, and they should always feel safe in it.

 - Flat pads or mats are inexpensive and fit in crates.

-- Nesting/snuggle beds are similar to beanbag chairs, and often preferred by smaller dogs who love to curl up.
+- Nesting/snuggle beds are similar to beanbag chairs and often preferred by smaller dogs who love to curl up.

 - Cuddler/nest beds come in the “traditional” oval bowl shape.